vestalisvirginis/synphage/docs/installation.md

     7. Import local GenBank files (optional)
-        `/user_files` is the directory that received users GenBank files.
+        `/user_files` is the directory that received users' GenBank files.
         For using locally stored GenBank files, the files can be imported or dragged and dropped (depending on your system) into the `/user_files` directory.

         ![Drag and drop genbank files](./images/installation_docker/dd_import_gb_files.png)